 OEB Staff notes that on Note 3 Westario Power has answered “No” to confirming that the same GA rate is used to bill all customer classes.
 There are no further details for this response.

 Please provide an explanation as to why, in 2016, the same GA rate was not used to bill all customer classes.
+The same GA rate was used to bill all customers but the GA rate used for billing changed in June from using first estimate to using second estimate.

 Staff Question-3